-Finding the best life insurance as a veteran can be overwhelming.
-The VA offers low-cost term life coverage through Servicemembers’ Group Life Insurance (SGLI) when you are in the service, with the option to convert the coverage to a VA Veterans Group Life Insurance (VGLI) after your service is complete.
-Once you leave the service, your SGLI life insurance does not continue without this conversion.
+Life insurance helps make sure that your loved ones are protected and provided for after you’re gone, but finding the best life insurance as a veteran can be overwhelming.
+The VA offers low-cost term life coverage through Servicemembers’ Group Life Insurance (SGLI) when you are in the service.
+After your service is complete, you have the option to convert the coverage to a VA Veterans Group Life Insurance (VGLI), but this might not always be the best option.

-New York Life Insurance Company was founded in 1845 and is highly rated in customer satisfaction for both product and pricing in the J.D.
-Power 2019 U.S. Life Insurance Study.
+New York Life Insurance Company was founded in 1845 and received a strong rating for customer satisfaction for both product and pricing in the J.D.
+Power 2020 U.S. Life Insurance Study.
 New York Life also has the highest financial strength rating of A++ (Superior) by AM Best and an excellent track record of very low complaints filed with the National Association of Insurance Commissioners (NAIC).

 Overall, New York Life offers a robust selection of coverage plans, SGLI and VGLI conversion, riders that can save you money—and they also pay dividends.
 They were the top-ranked life insurer in our life insurance reviews.
 All of these benefits make them our best overall life insurance choice for veterans.